 Following the success of the initial series of webinars, we continued with a second series, exploring the ‘New Reality’ and inviting local guest speakers to co-host the webinar each week.
 We were overwhelmed by the support received from the guest speakers, who were more than happy to give up their time to support businesses during such unprecedented times and extended periods of uncertainty.
 Yet another example of the strong community spirit evident on the Island.

-Financial and economic worries were undeniably a big factor during the pandemic and KPMG Isle of Man was a founding supporter of the Manx Solidarity Fund, acting as honorary auditor.
+Financial and economic worries were undeniably a big factor during the pandemic and KPMG in the Crown Dependencies was a founding supporter of the Manx Solidarity Fund, acting as honorary auditor.
 The fund offers much-needed financial support for residents and local organisations facing difficulties as a result of COVID-19.

 One of our own, Micky Swindale, took on a 1019km, 7-day cycle around the island to raise awareness of the fund while also celebrating Manx solidarity, diversity and inclusivity.
 During the ‘Tynwald Tour’, local businesses were invited to get involved by sharing their stories and looking at recovery post-lockdown.
 In a time when we need each other, now more than ever, we are proud to support the Manx Solidarity Fund and what it represents.